VITA Tax Program

 The Social Development Commission (SDC) is recruiting volunteers to assist in providing free tax services to members of the community who need it the most.

 Each year, our incredible volunteers help make the SDC VITA Free Tax Preparation program possible and successful.
 As a volunteer, you will work with incredible people and get hands-on experience with tax preparation and customer service assisting individuals and families in filing their taxes.
-You’ll be making a positive impact, helping thousands of local residents become more financially stable and self-sufficient.
+You’ll be making a positive impact, helping thousands of local residents become more financially stable and self-sufficient by accessing eligible federal and state credits.

 Here are five good reasons why you should consider becoming a VITA volunteer.